Kaieteur Falls — Visitor Guide 2026

 Photography Tips

-- Wide-angle lens is essential to capture the full scale
+- Wide-angle lens is essential to capture the full scale of the 226-metre drop

-- No drones allowed — Drones are prohibited in Kaieteur National Park
+- No drones allowed — drones are prohibited in Kaieteur National Park

 | Expense | Budget | Mid-Range | Comfort |